i-abdullahirshad/gamepadscheck/src/content/articles/remap-controller-buttons-on-pc.md

 ### **Option 3: DS4Windows**

 Built for PlayStation controllers on PC, and useful for other pads too.
+Following a detailed [DS4Windows setup guide](/ds4windows-setup-guide/) ensures virtual drivers and hidden controller modes are configured properly.

 **What it does**